jlwinland/EnergySmartBridge/README.md

+Edited Dockerfile and docker-compose.yml files to allow successful build
 # EnergySmart Bridge
 MQTT bridge for the [Lowe's EnergySmart Water Heater WiFi Controller](https://www.lowes.com/pd/EnergySmart-Electric-Plastic-Water-Heater-Controller/50292493).
 This controller supports a number of A.O.
 Smith and Whirlpool water heaters.
 It might be compatible with the [Kenmore Smart Electric Water Heater Module](https://www.sears.com/kenmore-smart-water-heater-module/p-04258000000P).